 Gluten-free is great for celiacs or gluten intolerance…BUT for for the rest of us–whole grain is the best (gluten-free or not.)
 And these pancakes are made with whole grain oats.

 But what really makes these high protein pancakes the perfectly healthy breakfast, is my secret ingredient.
 Are you ready for it?

 Well, it has 25 grams of protein in one cup and only 6 grams of sugar!
 That same cup also has nearly 20% of your calcium needs for the day.

 So for this mama, that has osteoporosis, blood sugar issues, and needs extra protein (all from effects Cystic Fibrosis), I need these Blender Oat Pancakes!

-Blender Oatmeal Pancakes are also made extra sweet from the addition of banana to the batter, so you can ditch the maple syrup and spread them with some jam.
+Blender Cottage Cheese Pancakes are also made extra sweet from the addition of banana to the batter, so you can ditch the maple syrup and spread them with some jam.
 They are also great when spread with peanut butter and topped with fresh banana slices.
 However, you want to roll!

 While we are on the subject of maple syrup (which I love), do you want a great parenting trip for limiting the amount of maple syrup your kids use?
 Brace yourselves, this is PURE GENIUS!